okc-prof/profile/README.md

 日本語 (Japanese), too!
 Getting better at it is a goal.
 I frequently study and practice (though, I haven't been for long) and'd be glad to do so with anyone interested.

-# Talent: I could probably beat you at
+# Talent | I could probably beat you at
 being the farthest left.